 I’d point the UX7 at one reader in particular: the person who wants UniFi’s controller software, dashboards and expandability but doesn’t want to spend a Saturday building a multi-box setup.
 It’s a sensible first rung — start with the Express 7 doing everything, add access points later as the network grows.
 The 10G port means you’re not immediately bottlenecked if you later feed it a faster line or a NAS.

 Who I’d steer away?
-Anyone whose clients are still all Wi-Fi 6, because you’re paying for a 6 GHz radio you can’t use.
-And anyone who genuinely wants a fit-and-forget mesh with a polished phone app and zero appetite for network settings — UniFi rewards tinkering, and that’s a feature or a tax depending on who you are.
-The UX7 is a single unit, too, so a sprawling house with thick walls may still need extra access points to cover properly; budget for that before you decide £168 is the whole bill.
+Anyone whose clients are still all Wi-Fi 6, because you’re paying for a 6 GHz radio you can’t use — the cheaper Express does that job.
+Anyone who genuinely wants a fit-and-forget mesh with a polished phone app and zero appetite for network settings — UniFi rewards tinkering, and that’s a feature or a tax depending on who you are.
+And anyone with a sprawling, thick-walled house: the UX7 is a single unit, so that 140 m² figure will fall short and you’ll be budgeting for extra access points before £168 is the whole bill.

 The bit that would make me press buy